stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 3. **Write down and share meeting notes**.
 This is a very old and common recommendation, but still, people sometimes forget.
 Someone in the team must watch this and politely ask teammates to share notes after their meetings;
 4. **Remove unnecessary access restrictions**.
-Unless there’s an explicit reason to restrict access, all work materials, including code, work documents, issue trackers, etc. should be available for all project members.
+Unless there's an explicit reason to restrict access, all work materials, including code, work documents, issue trackers, etc. should be available for all project members.